WZTourney/wztourney.github.io/docs/index.md

-# Clash of the Clans: WZ Quads Tournament
+# Clash of the Clans: WZ Quads Tourney

 This will be a High Risk High Reward kill centered tournament involving essentially 2 rounds.